DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

-  Mohammed: “The mummy didn’t know who it was because she asked if it was the milkman or the grocer or daddy, so we don’t know who was at the door.”
+  Mohammed: “The mummy didn't know who it was because she asked if it was the milkman or the grocer or daddy, so we don't know who was at the door.”

-  Teacher: “That’s right – do you see, Harry?
-The Mummy says ‘I wonder who that can be’ Which means she doesn’t know who is at the door yet.”
+  Teacher: “That's right – do you see, Harry?
+The Mummy says 'I wonder who that can be' Which means she doesn't know who is at the door yet.”